 B. President-Elect – The President Elect will perform the duties of President at any meeting the President is unable to attend.
 The President-Elect will automatically succeed to the office of President.

 C. Immediate Past President – The Immediate Past President will perform the duties of President at any meeting the President and the President-Elect are unable to attend.
 The President will automatically succeed to the office of Immediate Past President.
 The Immediate Past President is an ex-officio member.
-The Immediate Past President will serve as the PANC Communications Officer for a 2-year term.
-If the Immediate Past President is unable to fulfill these duties, the Steering Committee will designate a replacement.

 D. Secretary – The Secretary shall maintain and distribute meeting minutes and mailings.

 E. Treasurer – The Treasurer shall maintain the budget and financial affairs.